 Richard Duhrkops, a nationally recognized mosquito expert and associate professor at Baylor College in Houston, Texas reported, “the bay area is rather a mess.
-There are a lot of different kinds of mosquitoes that are active there….thanks to the fact that there is a lot of habitat for them to breed in.
-There’s a lot of trash, a lot of abandoned tires, and all kinds of things like that.”
+There are a lot of different kinds of mosquitoes that are active there….thanks to the fact that there is a lot of habitats for them to breed in.
+There’s a lot of trash, abandoned tires, and other things like that.”

 Here are some tips that our experts use to ensure that your landscape isn’t attracting mosquitoes:

 Since mosquitoes prefer to lay their eggs in stagnant water, it is extremely important to keep your landscaping clean of debris or other items that can collect pools of water.
 For example, ensure you do not have old tires sitting around your landscape, that all trash is properly disposed of, and that you don’t leave things like kiddy pools out when not in use.

 2. Make Sure All Water Features Have Circulation

 As mentioned earlier, mosquitoes love stagnant water, which isn’t moving.
 Adding some circulation to outdoor water features will make them an unfavorable environment for mosquitoes to lay their eggs.
 Mosquito larvae cannot swim, which means that they would be unable to develop in water that has a moderate to strong current.
 Because of this, the mosquitoes will most likely look elsewhere to have their young.

 Plants such as alliums, mums, and marigolds are naturally mosquito repellent.
 Their aromas cause trouble for the mosquitoes by messing up their senses, acting as a type of drug, and making them confused.